Traditional Latin Mass Newcomers Guide

 The table below shows the close correspondence betweens the various parts and prayers of the old and new Masses.
 The fact that the principal parts of one form of the Mass are virtually the same as in the other and that they occur in the same order, with many of the prayers worded almost identically corroborates the declaration of Pope Benedict XVI that the ordinary form (1970 Missal of Paul VI) and the extraordinary form (1962 Missal of John XXIII) are indeed two equally valid forms of one and the same Roman Rite of Holy Mass.

 At you're first traditional Latin Mass, it's probably best to mainly look and listen to get the feel and bigger picture of the ancient Mass, rather than trying to understand everything fully.
-You should be able to spot the "big" parts of the older Mass that you know (albeit usually in the vernacular) from your attendance at the normal parish Mass -- the Kyrie, Gloria, Credo, the Sanctus followed by the Eucharistic prayer, the Pater Noster followed by the Agnus Dei and Holy Communion, etc.
+You should be able to spot the "big" parts of the older Mass that you know (albeit usually in the vernacular) from your attendance at the normal parish Mass -- the Kyrie (Lord, have mercy), Gloria (Glory to God), Credo (I believe), the Sanctus (Holy, Holy, Holy) followed by the Eucharistic prayer, the Pater Noster (Our Father) followed by the Agnus Dei (Lamb of God) and Holy Communion, etc.

 After participating in this way at several traditional Masses, you may be ready to use a missalette to begin to familiarize yourself with smaller details so as to follow more closely the actions of the priest at the altar.

-The parts of the traditional Latin Mass that are printed in green below are contained in the 4-page inserts that are available at each Sunday Mass.
+The parts of the traditional Latin Mass that are printed in green below are contained in the 4-page inserts that are available at each Sunday Mass at Holy Ghost Church in Knoxville.
 All the other parts are contained in the red- or purple-back missalettes that are also provided.
 Most people move the insert through the missalette as the Mass proceeds, so they can follow and pray the variable "proper parts" (insert) and fixed "ordinary" parts (missalette) in turn.

 Extraordinary Form (old Mass)